XCOA-961 - Courageous Leadership in Action: No One Said It Would Be Easy

 Module 1: Introduction to Courageous Leadership

 In Module 1, participants will explore the definition of courageous leadership through the Diversity, Equity, and Inclusion (DEI) lens.
 Participants will uncover what courageous leadership looks like in action and focus on the critical elements necessary to build the “courage muscle.”
 Participants will investigate the conditions necessary for courage to take root in an individual, team, or organization.
-The module will include examples of courageous leaders and identification of courageous “watershed” moments.
-Participants will be introduced to practices and tools for increasing self-awareness, which can be utilized as a model for becoming a courageous leader.

 Module 2: Creating the Foundation for Courageous Leadership